Juniper/terraform-provider-apstra/docs/resources/datacenter_property_set.md

 ### Optional

 - `keys` (Set of String) Subset of Keys to import, at least one Key is required.
-- `sync_required` (Boolean) A sync with catalog property set will happen on apply.
-This is used by the provider and should not be set by the user
+- `sync_required` (Boolean) This attribute is used to trigger re-import of the Property Set from the Global Catalog.
+It is for internal use by the provider, and should not be set by the user.
-- `sync_with_catalog` (Boolean) When set, amd the keys are not set, this will trigger a sync with the catalog property set
+- `sync_with_catalog` (Boolean) When `true`, the Property Set will be re-imported whenever it is found to be out sync with the source Property Set in the Global Catalog.
+This attribute cannot be combined with the `keys` attribute, because importing a subset of Keys guarantees the Property Set will never be in sync with the Global Catalog.

 ### Read-Only